interledger/mastodon-gcp-terraform/README.md

 ## Troubleshooting

+### HTTPS

 If you get HTTPS-related errors, but everything else seems ok, check the status of the certificate with `kubectl get ManagedCertificate mastodon-cert -n mastodon`.
 Provisioning a Google-managed certificate can take [up to an hour](https://cloud.google.com/load-balancing/docs/ssl-certificates/troubleshooting#certificate-managed-status).

+### Upgrading to Mastodon 4.3

+You must generate encryption secrets environment variables before upgrading.

+1. `kubectl -n mastodon get pods` to list the pods.
+Look for something with "mastodon-web".
+2. `kubectl -n mastodon exec --stdin --tty mastodon-web-99z999z9z9-99zz9 -- /bin/bash` to connect to the container.
+3. `bin/rails db:encryption:init` to generate the new encryption secrets environment variables.
+4. Add the credentials to your `terraform.tfvars` file as `active_record_encryption_primary_key`, `active_record_encryption_deterministic_key`, and `active_record_encryption_key_derivation_salt`.

 ## License